nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User is prompted to enter student’s details to filter
+1. User is prompted to enter student’s details to filter.
+2. List of students that fit the user input is displayed.

+**Extensions:**
+* 1a.
+User inputs an invalid field
+    * 1a1.
+An error message is displayed with instructions and example of how to use the command Use case ends.

 ### Non-Functional Requirements